 Integrated Studies- Units of Inquiry

 Our Integrated Studies program is based around the exploration of Units of Inquiry.
-At OLHC each term our grade levels are exposed to two units of Inquiry.
-One is a major integrated unit that has a particular subject focus and will, where feasible, make links to other subject areas.
-In addition to this the children work through a minor science based unit of inquiry.
+At OLHC each term our grade levels are exposed to one unit of Inquiry.
+Each unit has a particular subject focus and will, where feasible, make links to other subject areas.
 All units of inquiry are planned collaboratively in grade levels, have central ideas, key lines of inquiry, common assessment goals and a series of teacher and student questions that guide the learning process.